-State IT Point of Contact: The subrecipient must ensure that the State IT Point of Contact receives written notification regarding any information technology project funded by this grant during the obligation and expenditures period.
+State IT Point of Contact - The subrecipient must ensure that the State IT Point of Contact receives written notification regarding any information technology project funded by this grant during the obligation and expenditures period.
 This is to facilitate communication among local and state governmental entities regarding various information technology projects being conducted with these grant funds.
 In addition, the subrecipient must maintain an administrative file documenting the meeting of this requirement.
-See here for a list of State IT Points of Contact.
+For a list of State IT Points of Contact, go to https://it.ojp.gov/technology-contacts.